Skip to main content

 • Reporting deadlines & frequency

-• Record retention (5 years)
+• Record retention (5 years, federal baseline)

 • Enforcement & penalty overview